JasonShin/fp-core.rs/README.md

 A lens is a type that pairs a getter and a non-mutating setter for some other data structure.

-Please note that we are using an imaginary Crate called `monocle` for the examples.

 ```rust
 trait Lens<S, A> {
     fn over(s: &S, f: &Fn(A) -> A) -> S {